lit/lit/CONTRIBUTING.md

 ## Filing Issues

-Issues are one of the most important ways to contribute to lit-html.
+Issues are one of the most important ways to contribute to Lit.

 Please search though open and closed issues to see if a similar issue already exists.
 If not, open an issue and try to provide a minimal reproduction if you can.